- Kythira captivates with its eerie energy, unique beauty, and alleged connection to Aphrodite.

 Join our 14-day Family Trip To Athens, Nafplio, Mani, And Kythira, and you will never look back!

-Although small in size, Kythira has a very interesting hinterland: beautiful villages with architecture with strong local color as well as Venetian features and wonderful routes for leisurely strolls.
-Book your tickets to the island as soon as you can, and experience the most original side of our beautiful country.
+Although small, Kythira has a very interesting hinterland: beautiful villages with architecture with strong local color as well as Venetian features and wonderful routes for leisurely strolls.
+Book your tickets to the island as soon as possible, and experience our beautiful country's most original side.